freeCodeCamp/freeCodeCamp/guide/english/rest-api/index.md

  - Manipulation of resources
  - Self descriptive messages
  - Using Hypermedia as the Engine of Application State (HATEOS)

+###Some Detailed Explanation
+REST is not an architecture, but a set of design criteria.
+Resource-Oriented Architecture (ROA) is a RESTful architecture that provides a commonsense set of rules and a step-by-step procedure for designing RESTful Web services following these design criteria.
+Each resource has a name (i.e. a URI) and a representation, and it may be linked to other resources via hyperlinks.

 ### Best Practices